sora-xor/sora-docs/src/ceres/demeter-farming.md

       content: "Ceres, Demeter, DeFi, farming, staking, farming-as-a-service, Polkaswap, SORA network"
 ---

-Demeter (DEO) is the native token of Demeter farming platform and DEO Arena Web3 game.
-In the Ceres ecosystem, Demeter is the first airdrop with its own purpose.
+Demeter (DEO) is the native token of the Demeter farming platform and DEO Arena Web3 game.
+In the Ceres ecosystem, Demeter is the first self-purpose airdrop.

 # Demeter Farming